-A) You can set different sprites for battles and the overworld
+A) You can set different sprite for battle and overworld

-While the vanilla game has the same sprites for battle and NPCs or overworld PCs, you could set a different sprite for battle.
-The game gets a sprite GFX index for each battle sprite in a pointer table at \$C2CE43.
-Each entry is 3 bytes, and there are 24 entries.
-As for overworld NPCs, the GFX index is in the NPC data (like the palette ID), which can be edited with FF6LE.
-Finally, playable characters get their GFX set with an event command in the same way the palette is assigned, except that the event command \$37 is used.
+While the vanilla game has same sprite for battle and NPC or overworld PC, you could set a different sprite for battle.
+The game get a sprite GFX index for each battle sprite in a pointer table at \$C2CE43.
+Each entry is 3 bytes and there are 24 entries.
+As for NPCs, this is also in the NPC data which can be edited with FF6LE.
+Finally playable characters get their GFX set with an event command in the same way the palette is assigned, except it is with event command \$37.